oSoc17/oasis-backend/README.md

 ```

 ### Run the server
-After testing the server if everything is working fine, you can run the run.sh script (Make sure you set the file to runnable)
+After testing the server if everything is working fine, you can run the run.sh script (Make sure you set the file permissions to runnable)
+We do not recommend you running this server standalone without a proxy like nginx in front of it.
+We also recommend PM2 for uptime and multiple node server apps management.
 ```
 chmod +x ./run.sh
 ./run.sh